frangucc/thenodechronbook/stealth_mode.md

 [first emoji pack]

+Tell me more about this stone.

 The stone was a hack written on a stone.
 It was **writen in Egyptian, Greek and Hyroglphs** at once so that anyone in the future could read what the **pharoah** had to say, but it also helped archeologists understand those ancient languages.
+The stone acts as a legend of sorts.

 ![](http://www.freemaninstitute.com/RosettaStone-FenwickLOC%20074-750pix.jpg)
 Inspiration Photo

+[We need a literally "text" vesion of Gou's stone we can give away]

-[We need a dope glowing stone that can represent the legend for all 5 volumes and mastery of EECS.
+[And we need a dope glowing stone that can represent the legend for all 5 volumes and mastery of EECS.
 It should look like a combiation of the rosetta stone and some cool glowing stone.]

 ![](http://cdn.shopify.com/s/files/1/0779/7277/products/1_3061644f-5a89-4a05-a246-b2471f3bcc51_grande.jpeg?v=1444656155)
 Inspiration Photo